Gardening

 They are also easy for the kids to use and inexpensive enough to have a few on hand each season.
 I make sure to grease them up good at the end of the season to make sure they are ready to go again next year.
 You might also want a snipes holder to put on your belt, for easier carrying and so you don’t leave it in the garden somewhere.

-I get my Hydra Hydes at our local Fleet Farm, but you can find them on amazon, also!
-These are the best!
+I get my Hydra Hydes at our local Fleet Farm, but you can find them on Amazon, also!
+These are the best work gloves!
 I treat myself to a new pair at the start of each season and buy a pair for the help too!
 They are the best thing ever!
 No more wet, wrinkly hands after a day of water repair, plant watering or digging in the mud!

 I recommend choosing a loppers that’s nice and sharp and has a colorful handle so you can easily find it in the garage!
-We use ours almost daily from pruning the apple trees, to snipping thick branches from shrubs.
-Our loppers really gets used during our winter green months.
+We use these steel blades almost daily from pruning the apple trees, to snipping thick branches from shrubs.
+This tool gets extra points for being something we use all year round!
+Living in Southeastern Minnesota, our loppers really gets used for our winter greenery as well.
 This is another tool that you will want to make sure to keep clean, dry and sharpened.

-Everyone needs a couple of weeders in their shed!
-This is my hula-hoe that I use to speed up my weeding.
+Everyone needs a couple of weeders in their garden shed!
+For gardening tools to remove weeds we have a hula hoe that I use to speed up my weeding.
 The kids love that it takes out a ton of weeds at one time.
 Weeding is just ‘so satisfying’ we always like to say!
 I found this light weight disk weeder a couple of years ago at a garden shop and it’s perfect for getting in those narrow rows and in between plants.
-Just be careful, I have cut off a few baby carrots with it!
+Just be careful of the sharp blade, I have cut off a few baby carrots with it!

 Triangular garden hoe, simple spade shovel with a handle and a pitch fork.
 Most of my main garden tools were either my grandpa’s, thrifted or picked up used, but I’ll leave links here for you.
 I really love a pitch fork or narrow spade with a handle.
 It really helps grip the deep rooted, tough stuff.

 Great question!
 I find that the older models of things are always built better and last way longer.
-So I first scope out garage sales or thrift shops for older makes of spades, shovels or hoes.
+So before going to buy a new gardening tool, I first scope out garage sales or thrift shops for older makes of spades, shovels or hoes.
 If nothing crops up there, I’ll buy a new one.

 We are faithful Fleet Farm goers.
 Since I was a kid, we’d always head to Fleet Farm after church to grab things for the farm and gardens!